-Wittenborg University of Applied Sciences sees its role as the education and training of highly qualified, internationally minded, socially responsible and intercultural, critical and independently thinking graduates, who engage in innovative and creative business in companies and organizations around the world, either working for others or in the instigation of business and entrepreneurship.
+Wittenborg University of Applied Sciences sees its role as the education and training of highly qualified, internationally minded, socially responsible and intercultural, critical and independent thinking graduates, who engage in innovative and creative business in companies and organisations around the world, either working for others or in the instigation of business and entrepreneurship.
 Wittenborg embraces internationalisation as a key value.

-To achieve this, the University engages in close dialogue with industry, government and NGOs.
-Wittenborg strives to bring expertise, knowledge and diversity to the local region in which it operates, thereby enhancing the economy, culture and social environment around the University.
+To achieve this, Wittenborg engages in close dialogue with industry, government and NGOs.
+Wittenborg strives to bring expertise, knowledge and diversity to the local region in which it operates, thereby enhancing the economy, culture and social environment.

-Since 2008 WUAS has only operated in English, at all levels and all departments of the university.
+Since 2008 WUAS has only operated in English, at all levels and all departments.

-- WUAS’ students & staff represent more than 100 different nationalities;
+- Wittenborg's students & staff represent more than 100 different nationalities;

-- since 2006 WUAS has submitted all its NVAO accreditations in English, all panels have been composed of international members, and reports have been written in English, NVAO essentially accredits WUAS’ programmes in English;
+- since 2006 Wittenborg has submitted all its national NVAO accreditations in English, all panels have been composed of international members, and reports have been written in English, NVAO essentially accredits WUAS’ programmes in English;

-- all WUAS’ programme documentation, accreditation documents, publications, internal documents, quality system documents, financial documents, reports and procedures are written in English;
+- all Wittenborg's programme documentation, accreditation documents, publications, internal documents, quality system documents, financial documents, reports and procedures are written in English;

 Wittenborg has built its reputation on three cornerstones, three fundamental pillars: Internationalisation, Diversity & Ethics.